server-tools/carbonio-letsencrypt/README.md

 ls /opt/zextras/common/certbot/etc/letsencrypt/
 ```

-All in One Cron Generate
+All in One Cron Renew SSL
 ==

 ```